TheochemUI/eOn/docs/source/tutorials/visualization.md

 ## Minimization

-We start by minimizing a slightly distorted HCN molecule to demonstrate the minimization trajectory output.
+We start by minimizing a slightly distorted vinyl alcohol molecule to demonstrate the minimization trajectory output.

 ```{code-cell} python
 :tags: [remove-cell]